 Considering all these factors, this salt-free unit certainly looks like a great alternative.
 If you can afford its high price, you should at least put into the discussion of RV water softeners you’re considering buying.

-Things You Should Read Before Buying an RV Water Softener
+Things to Know Before Buying an RV Water Softener

 As with most purchases, there are certain things about RV water softeners that you must know before making a responsible decision about buying one.
 With this in mind, this entire section will focus on these essential pieces of information to give you a better understanding of the product you intend on buying.